To ask a general zoning question

-The Zoning Hotline (503-823-7526) is a free service to get information about a project and zoning regulations.
-This service is for general zoning questions about one site.
-This service is not appropriate for complex questions that require site research or for multiple zoning questions or multiple sites.
+Calling General Inquiries is a free way to get information about a project and zoning regulations.
+This is for general zoning questions about one site.
+This phone number is not appropriate for complex questions that require site research or for multiple zoning questions or multiple sites.
 Calls are anticipated to last a maximum of 5-10 minutes.
 If callers need more time or information, an Early Assistance appointment should be applied for.

-For general questions, you will leave a message on the Zoning Hotline with your question and property information.
+For general questions, you will call General Inquiries with your question and property information.
 A planner will return your call typically within 48 hours.
 If you do not answer, they will leave a message with the information.
-If you have additional follow up questions based on their message, you need to make another call to the Zoning Hotline.
+If you have additional follow up questions based on their message, you need to make another call to General Inquiries.

 2. How can you meet with a planner face to face to discuss a project?